 - Rinse the brush in clean water or under a running tap

-- Occasionally I will wash my brushes with a soap.
+- Occasionally I will wash my brushes with soap.
 I simply wet the soap with water then using the brush I will gently stroke the surface.
-After this I will rinse it in clean water.
+After this, I will rinse it in clean water.
 Avoid using soaps with additives and harsh chemicals.

-- You can also purchase watercolor soaps, these will come handy in removing the pigment from the belly.
+- You can also purchase watercolor soaps, these will come in handy when rinsing the pigment from the belly of the brush.

 6. Only use them for watercolor